-Mercer University Children's Choir
+Director, Mercer University Youth Choir

 Office: (478) 301-4167

-Kosowski appeared in the New York City premieres of Stephen Paulus' operas Summer (Reverend Miles/Nettleton Man) and The Postman Always Rings Twice (Nick Papadakis) with The Center for Contemporary Opera.
+His performance career includes a varied repertoire encompassing over 50 opera and oratorio roles, representing music from the early 17th century through the 21st century.
+He is also an active song recitalist.
+On the opera stage, Kosowski appeared in the New York City premieres of Stephen Paulus' operas Summer (Reverend Miles/Nettleton Man) and The Postman Always Rings Twice (Nick Papadakis) with The Center for Contemporary Opera.
 Other New York City debuts include Idomeneo at Avery Fischer Hall as the Gran Sacerdote and Tonio in La fille du régiment with the New York City Opera National Company.
 Additional operatic roles include Count Almaviva (The Barber of Seville), Don Narciso (Il turco in Italia), Pinkerton (Madama Butterfly), Tamino (The Magic Flute), Fisherman (Guglielmo Tell), Orfée (La descent d'Orfée aux enfers), Des Grieux (Manon), Fenton (Falstaff), Bégearss (The Ghosts of Versailles), Triquet (Eugene Onegin) and Don Octave (The Stoned Guest).
 His operetta roles include Sid el-Kar(The Desert Song), Detlef (The Student Prince), Captain Dick (Naughty Marietta), Eisenstein (Die Fledermaus) and the Gilbert and Sullivan roles of Frederick, Nanki Poo, Ralph, Luis, and Lord Tolloler.